Secretary’s Field Testing Flexibility Determination Letter ESEA Flexibility

-I am writing in response to the Connecticut State Department of Education’s (CSDE) request on behalf of select local educational agencies (LEAs) to waive certain statutory and regulatory requirements of Title I, Part A of the Elementary and Secondary Education Act of 1965, as amended (ESEA).
-Specifically, CSDE has requested on behalf of the select LEAs a one-year waiver to allow all its schools (with the exception of the Hutterite Colony schools) to field test assessments for all students in the tested grades in mathematics and reading/language arts aligned to college- and career-ready standards developed by the Smarter Balanced Assessment Consortium in lieu of the State’s assessments in grades 3 through 8 and high school.
+I am writing in response to the South Dakota Department of Education’s (SDDE) request to waive certain statutory and regulatory requirements of Title I, Part A of the Elementary and Secondary Education Act of 1965, as amended (ESEA).
+Specifically, SDDE has requested a one-year waiver for 2013–2014 to allow all its schools (with the exception of the Hutterite Colony schools) to field test, with respect to all students in the tested grades, assessments in mathematics and reading/language arts aligned to college- and career-ready standards developed by the Smarter Balanced Assessment Consortium (SBAC) in lieu of the State’s assessments in grades 3 through 8 and high school.
 In addition, SDDE has requested a one-year waiver to allow it to administer alternate assessments based on alternate academic achievement standards for students with the most significant cognitive disabilities developed by the National Center and State Collaborative (NCSC) in pilot schools in which students would take the field test in one subject and South Dakota’s alternate assessment based on alternate academic achievement standards in the other subject.
-SSDE has also requested flexibility in accountability determinations for the selected LEAs and schools.
+SSDE has also requested flexibility in making accountability determinations.

 I am pleased to grant, pursuant to my authority under section 9401 of the ESEA, a one-year waiver of the following statutory and regulatory requirements under Title I, Part A of the ESEA, as amended, and their associated regulatory provisions:

 - ESEA sections 1111(b)(1)(B) and 1111(b)(3)(C)(i), which require the State educational agency (SEA) to apply the same academic achievement standards, and to use the same academic assessments, for all public school children in the State.
-CSDE requested these waivers so that any individual student within Connecticut will be required to take only one assessment in each content area in 2013–2014 — that is, the full form of the field test of the new assessments aligned to college- and career-ready standards (with the exception of the Hutterite Colony schools), the field test of the NCSC alternate assessment in pilot schools, or the current State alternate assessment in the case of students with the most significant cognitive disabilities who do not take the NCSC field test.
+SDDE requested these waivers so that any individual student within South Dakota will be required to take only one assessment in each content area in 2013–2014 — that is, the full form of the field test of the new SBAC assessments aligned to college- and career-ready standards (with the exception of the Hutterite Colony schools), the field test of the NCSC alternate assessment in pilot schools, or the current State alternate assessment in the case of students with the most significant cognitive disabilities who do not take the NCSC field test.

 - ESEA section 1111(b)(3)(C)(xii), which requires the provision of individual student interpretive, descriptive, and diagnostic reports that include information regarding achievement on State assessments to parents, teachers, and principals as soon as is practically possible after an assessment is given.
-CSDE requested this waiver to permit CSDE and its LEAs to refrain from producing or providing these reports for a student’s performance on a field test.
+SDDE requested this waiver to permit SDDE and its local educational agencies (LEAs) to refrain from producing or providing these reports for a student’s performance on a field test.

-- ESEA sections 1111(h)(1)(C)(ii) and 1111(h)(2)(B), which require an SEA and an LEA, respectively, to report on performance against annual measurable objectives (AMOs).
-CSDE requested these waivers to permit CSDE and its LEAs to refrain from reporting performance against AMOs for any school or LEA that participates in the field test of the new assessments aligned to college- and career-ready standards.
+- ESEA sections 1111(h)(1)(C)(ii) and 1111(h)(2)(B), which require an SEA and LEA, respectively, to report on performance against annual measurable objectives (AMOs).
+SDDE requested these waivers to permit SDDE and its LEAs to refrain from reporting performance against AMOs for any schools or LEAs, because all schools are participating in the field test of the new SBAC assessments aligned to college- and career-ready standards.

-This waiver is granted to the CSDE on the condition that it will implement the following assurances:
+This waiver is granted to the SDDE on the condition that it will implement the following assurances:

-- The CSDE and its LEAs will ensure that all students with the most significant cognitive disabilities in the tested grades who do not take a field test in a particular subject will take the current State assessment in that subject, as required by the ESEA.
+- The SDDE and its LEAs will ensure that all students with the most significant cognitive disabilities in the tested grades who do not take the NCSC field test in a particular subject will take the current State alternate assessment in that subject, as required by the ESEA.

-- The CSDE and its LEAs will meet all reporting obligations with respect to reporting the actual achievement of students in the Hutterite Colony schools and students with the most significant cognitive disabilities who take the current State assessments.
+- The SDDE and its LEAs will meet all reporting obligations with respect to reporting the actual achievement of students in the Hutterite Colony schools and students with the most significant cognitive disabilities who take the current State assessments or its alternates.

 I hope you find this flexibility helpful.
-I look forward to working with you and your staff as you implement this flexibility and as you continue working to improve education in Connecticut.
+I look forward to working with you and your staff as you implement this flexibility and as you continue working to improve education in South Dakota.

 Deborah S. Delisle